computationalgeography/lue/document/doc/reference/utility/lue_scalability.md

     partition_shape: tuple[int, int],
     result_pathname: str,
 ) -> None:
-    # Before calling start(), wait for any unrelevant code (I/O?) to finish.
+    # Before calling start(), wait for any irrelevant code (I/O?) to finish.
 Otherwise the time this code
     # takes to execute will be part of the measurement.
-    # Before calling stop(), wait for any relevant code (model?) to finish.
+    # Before calling stop(), wait for any relevant code (model!) to finish.
 Otherwise the time this code
-    # takes will not be part of the measurement.
+    # takes will not be completely part of the measurement.

     experiment = lqi.ArrayExperiment(nr_workers, array_shape, partition_shape)
     experiment.start()